Discontinuous Galerkin Library

 template<class Geometry , class Matrix , class Container >

-using dg::Helmholtz2d = typedef GeneralHelmholtz<dg::Elliptic2d<Geometry,Matrix,Container>, Container>
+using dg::Helmholtz2d = GeneralHelmholtz<dg::Elliptic2d<Geometry,Matrix,Container>, Container>

 a 2d Helmholtz opereator \( (\chi - \alpha F)\) with \( F = -\Delta\)